worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 }
 ```

-Run your repl now to install all packages.
+Run your repl now to install all the above listed packages.
 Once the Nix environment is finished loading, you should see a welcome message from `cowsay`.

 Now that we've installed everything we need, edit your repl's `.replit` file to run a script called `start.sh`: